robocorp/robotframework-lsp/robotframework-output-stream/README.md

 # robotframework-output-stream

 A custom output for Robot Framework enabling realtime analysis in a more compact format.

+## Important

+The current version is still pre-alpha and the format specified below may still change.

 ## Details

-It's implementation is based on a listener, so, it's possible to install to use it in any Robot Framework run.
+Its implementation is based on a listener, so, it's possible to use it in any Robot Framework run by using the `--listener` argument.

+## Installation

+Install with:

+`pip install robotframework-output-stream`

 ## Usage

-  `python -m robot -l NONE -r NONE -o NONE --listener robot_out_stream.RFStream:--dir=<dir_to_output>:--port:<port>`
+  `python -m robot -l NONE -r NONE -o NONE --listener robot_out_stream.RFStream:--dir=<dir_to_output>:--max-file-size=<5m>:--max-files=<5>:--log=<log.html>`

-  Note: the `-l NONE and -r NONE -o NONE` are recommended to disable the standard Robot Framework output (since the RFStream should cover all its use-cases).
+  Note: the `-l NONE and -r NONE -o NONE` arguments are recommended to disable the standard Robot Framework output (since the `RFStream` should cover all its use-cases).

   Arguments:

   `--dir`

     Points to a directory where the output files should be written.
     (default: '.' -- i.e.: working dir).

     Note: if a ':' is used it should be changed to <COLON> (because a ':' char is used as the separator by Robot Framework).
+    So, something as `c:/temp/foo` should be written as `c<COLON>/temp/foo`.

+    Example:

+      --dir=./output
+      --dir=c<COLON>/temp/output

+  `--max-file-size`

+    Specifies the maximum file size before a rotation for the output file occurs.

+    The size can be specified with its unit.
+    The following units are supported: `gb, g, mb, m, kb, k, b` (to support gigabytes=gb or g, megabytes=mb or m, kilobytes=kb or k, bytes=b).

+    Note: if no unit is specified, it's considered as bytes.

+    Example:

+      --max-file-size=200kb
+      --max-file-size=2mb
+      --max-file-size=1gb
+      --max-file-size=10000b

+  `--max-files`

+    Specifies the maximum number of files to be generated in the logging before starting to prune old files.

+    i.e.: If `--max-files=2`, it will generate `output.rfstream`, `output_2.rfstream`
+    and when `output_3.rfstream` is about to be generated it'll erase `output.rfstream`.

+    Example:

+      --max-files=3

+  `--log`

+    If specified writes html contents which enables the log contents to be viewed embedded in an html file.
+    It should point to a path in the filesystem.

+    Note: if a ':' is used it should be changed to <COLON> (because a ':' char is used as the separator by Robot Framework).
-      So, something as `c:\temp\foo` should be written as `c<COLON>\temp\foo`.
+    So, something as `c:/temp/log.html` should be written as `c<COLON>/temp/log.html`.

-  `--port`

-      A port to where the streamed contents should be sent (only connects to localhost).
-      A server should be listening at that port to receive the streamed "Basic log" contents.
+    Note: the contents embedded in the file will contain the files written on disk but embedded as a compressed information (so, its size should be less than the size of the contents on disk), note that contents prunned from the log (due to the --max-files setting) will NOT appear in the log.html.

+    Example:

+      --log=./logs/log.html
+      --log=c<COLON>/temp/log.html

 ## Requirements